4DGT: Learning a 4D Gaussian Transformer Using Real-World Monocular Videos: Experiments

-\nbf{Ablation study in stage one training} In Table~\ref{tab:ablations_feedforward} for stage one training, we start from a \emph{Naive} training baseline at coarse resolution using the image rendering losses in Eq.~\ref{eq:imag_rendering_loss} trained only using AEA dataset with only 7 hours of data.
+\nbf{Ablation study in stage one training} In Table~\ref{tab:ablations_feedforward} for stage one training, we start from a \emph{Naive} training baseline at coarse resolution using the image rendering losses in Eq.~\ref{eq:imag_rendering_loss} trained only using the AEA dataset with only 7 hours of data.
 After further scaling to using the EgoExo4D dataset (~300 hours), we find that increasing the scale of the dataset can significantly improve the performance.
 We also compare to a static LRM \cite{gslrm2024} and per-frame LRM \cite{ren2024l4gm} counterpart in the same setting.
 We can already see the benefits over the baselines at this stage by a large margin.
-We further include the full training loss in Eq.~\ref{eq:regularization_loss} and Eq.~\ref{eq:expert_model_loss}, and we can see significant improvements in the quality across all metrics.
-Please refer to our supplementary for visual comparisons.
+We further include the full training loss in Eq.~\ref{eq:regularization_loss} and Eq.~\ref{eq:expert_model_loss}, and we can see significant improvements in the quality across all metrics. \camrdy{The regularization terms $\boldsymbol{\mathcal{L}}_{\boldsymbol{\mathbf{N},\mathbf{D},\mathbf{l},\boldsymbol{\omega},\mathbf{v}}}$ can be be categorized into two groups: (1) $\mathcal{L}_{\mathbf{v},\boldsymbol{\omega},\mathbf{l}}$ regularizes the motion of the dynamic Gaussian predictions.
+Without this term, although the quantitative results are not greatly affected, the model would fall into the trivial local minima of making every Gaussian transient and dynamic, not correctly modeling the scene's static or slow-moving parts.
+This would result in a purely-white motion mask.
+In \cref{tab:ablations_motion_mask}, we evaluate the quality of the motion mask on the ADT dataset \cite{pan2023aria} of our method without this term.
+Thanks to the explicit modeling of the motion parameters in our representation, our model can produce comparable motion segmentation against MegaSaM \cite{li2024megasam}, which has explicit flow supervision, while being 200$\times$ faster (1.5s v.s.
+300s).
+(2) $\mathcal{L}_{\mathbf{N},\mathbf{D}}$ provides expert guidance for the geometry of the dynamic Gaussian prediction.
+These terms can greatly improve the quality of the reconstructed geometry. } Please refer to the appendix for visual comparisons.